Medical Manuscript Submission Services | Bio-Medical Research experts

 1. The p-value is the probability that the null hypothesis is true.

-1. A low p-value means the alternative hypothesis is true.
+1. A low p-value indicates that the alternative hypothesis is likely true.

 A p-value below 0.05 does not automatically mean the alternative hypothesis is true.
-Low p-values suggest that the observed results are not consistent with what would be expected if the null hypothesis was true.
-The p-value alone cannot distinguish between test results that are unusual and a truly false null hypothesis.
+Low p-values suggest that the observed results are not consistent with what would be expected if the null hypothesis were true.
+The p-value alone cannot distinguish between unusual test results and a truly false null hypothesis.

 1. The p-value reflects the clinical importance of an effect.